Daryll-Ann: Hut Records (1993–1995)

-A representative of Hut Records got hold of a Daryll-Ann demo and communicated that the label was interested in signing the band.
-But the label, a sublabel of Virgin Records, faced objection from Solid, with whom the band was still under contract.
+A representative of Hut Records heard a Daryll-Ann demo and saif that the label was interested in signing the band.
+However, the label, a sublabel of Virgin Records, faced objection from Solid, with whom the band was still under contract.
 After a lengthy dispute, an agreement was reached, and Daryll-Ann signed to Hut Records.

-The first fruit of this new partnership was the EP I Could Never Love You.
-This EP marks the first time that drummer Jeroen Kleijn recorded with the band.
-In 1994 I Could Never Love You was released in both the Netherlands and in the UK.
-The British press was very enthusiastic about the EP and Melody Maker even proclaimed it single of the week.
+The first result of this new partnership was the EP I Could Never Love You.
+This was the first time that drummer Jeroen Kleijn recorded with the band.
+In 1994, I Could Never Love You was released in both the Netherlands and the UK.
+The British press was very enthusiastic about the EP, and Melody Maker even proclaimed it single of the week.

 Daryll-Ann played the two biggest festivals in the Netherlands, Pinkpop and Lowlands.
-The band also played a multitude of shows in the UK, including concerts with The Smashing Pumpkins, The Verve and Cracker.
+The band also played many shows in the UK, including concerts with The Smashing Pumpkins, The Verve and Cracker.

-Hut Records, convinced of the band’s potential, budgeted 50 thousand euro for the recording of the band’s album.
-The band recorded in Studio Sound Enterprise, with Frans Hagenaars as producer.
+Hut Records, convinced of the band's potential, budgeted 50 thousand euro for the recording of their album.
+The band recorded at Studio Sound Enterprise, with Frans Hagenaars as producer.
 When the CD Seaborne West was released in 1995, it received rave reviews from both the Dutch and the British press.
-Melody Maker once again declared a Daryll-Ann song single of the week, this time "Stay".
+Melody Maker again declared a Daryll-Ann song single of the week, this time "Stay".
 The band undertook an extensive European tour with Bettie Serveert.
-In August Seaborne West also got a US release.
-Even though press reviews were positive, CD sales were disappointing.
-This, combined with the fact that Hut Records was in serious financial trouble, caused a discontinuation of the band’s contract.
+In August, Seaborne West also got a US release.
+Although press reviews were positive, CD sales were disappointing.
+This, combined with the fact that Hut Records was in serious financial trouble, caused a discontinuation of the band's contract.